A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Lab Setup Guide/README.md

 	- Use net start to confirm Sysmon is running.
 Open **services.msc** and verify Sysmon’s status.
 	- Check **Event Viewer** under: `Applications and Service Logs > Microsoft > Windows > Sysmon`

+---

+### Now that we are done with the Lab Setup let's go to the [Preparation Phase](https://github.com/A9u3ybaCyb3r/Adaptive-Threat-Detection-and-Incident-Response-Lab/tree/main/Preparation%20Phase) to configure alerts and integrate logs to Splunk.